taylor1791/promissory-arbiter/README.md

 };

 Arbiter.subscribe('work.code', log);
-Arbiter.subscribe('work', log); // Subscribes to both `work.code` and `work`
+Arbiter.subscribe('work', log); // Subscribe to both `work.code` and `work`
-Arbiter.subscribe('', log); // subscribe to all messages Arbiter.publish('work.code', {type: 'js', duration: 3600});
+Arbiter.subscribe('', log); // Subscribe to all messages Arbiter.publish('work.code', {type: 'js', duration: 3600});
 ```

-While library will only work in ES3 browsers if you provide an A+ compatible
+This library will only work in ES3 browsers if you provide an A+ compatible
 promise library.
 If you need one try
 [ES6-promise](https://github.com/jakearchibald/es6-promise).